 14. As Vi.
 Ka.
 Rajvade (Preface, Radhamadhavavilasachampu) states, because of the close contacts with the menial class, the cross illicit relations too started creating social problems in the Vedic order.
 In the beginning they accommodated the off springs in their fold, assigned them some castes, but later on it was prohibited for it created chaotic condition in Vedic society.
 They started enforcing many restrictions on them in an order to maintain purity of their religion and social order.

 15. Smritis are evident of this fact that all the restrictions, those sound humiliating and cruel sometimes were on the class that was employed (or the people gifted by the patrons) in their service.
 Except in Sindh region there never was any other Shudra tribe.
-Though Vedic habitually addressed their servants as Shudras, it wasn’t and couldn’t be the case.
+Though Vedic habitually addressed their servants as Shudras, it wasn’t and couldn’t be the case that they belonged to the Shudra clan.
 People from other tribes too must have joined their services or people from any tribe could have been gifted to them by the patrons, to all for sake of the convenience, collectively, they called Shudras.
 The fact was always otherwise and is evident from the Vedic scriptures too!

 16. The Vedics assigned Kshatriya and the Vaishya status to those who were indigenous warriors or trading/farming people, who had officially entered in their fold.
 Those all, who had not embraced Vedic faith, were Shudras in their eyes.
 By this time it seems Shudra had become a derogatory term to them to use against those all who despised or avoided their religion.
 We can understand how this could have happened.
 The Shudras (their working class that included people from many tribes) daily association had caused tremendous harm to their social structure and hence had became despicable and yet unavoidable!